jey-11/LabReport5New/README.md

 # LabReport5New
 **1)** The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
 (Don’t actually make the post!
-Just write the content that would go in such a post)
+Just write the content that would go in such a post)<br>
-Dear TA,
+Dear TA,<br>
    I have been working on my merge method within ListExamples.java.
-The failure-inducing input would probably be the arrays I passed in, when I added the arrays I get an error stating that the heap is not large enough.
+The failure-inducing input would probably be the arrays I passed in, when I added the arrays I get an error stating that the heap is not large enough. <br>
-   Best,
+   Best, <br>
-   Student
+   Student <br>
 ![Image](Lab5_2.png)<br>

 **2)** A response from a TA asking a leading question or suggesting a command to try (To be clear, you are mimicking a TA here.)